Multimodal Dialog Systems with Dual Knowledge-enhanced Generative Pretrained Language Model: Experiment

 \subsection{Dataset}

-As a matter of fact, existing efforts evaluate their models on the publicly available dataset MMD built by Saha et al.~\cite{DBLP:conf/aaai/SahaKS18} from the fashion domain.
-However, in this work, we did not choose this dataset for evaluation due to the fact that MMD only allows the knowledge referring by the visual dialog context.
-Instead, towards comprehensive knowledge referring, we employed the more recently released public dataset MMConv~\cite{DBLP:conf/sigir/LiaoLZHC21}, which is constructed from the general domain and supports knowledge selection from both modalities.
-The MMConv dataset contains $5,106$ conversations between users and agents spanning five domains: \emph{Food}, \emph{Hotel}, \emph{Nightlife}, \emph{Shopping mall} and \emph{Sightseeing}.
-Thereinto, the number of single-modality and multi-modality dialogues in the MMConv dataset are $751$ and $4,355$, respectively, where the corresponding average number of turns are $7.1$ and $7.9$.
-In addition, the knowledge base of MMConv involves $1,771$ knowledge entities, each of which involves a set of attributes and a few images.
+As a matter of fact, existing efforts evaluate their models on the publicly available dataset MMD built by Saha et al.~\cite{DBLP:conf/aaai/SahaKS18} from the fashion domain. { However, there is no unique name for each entity in the knowledge base of MMD, which cannot support our model to select the textual context related knowledge based on the entity name.
+Hence, in this work, we did not choose this dataset for evaluation due to the fact that MMD only allows the knowledge referring by the visual dialog context. }

+Instead, towards comprehensive knowledge referring, we employed the more recently released public dataset MMConv~\cite{DBLP:conf/sigir/LiaoLZHC21}, which is constructed from the general domain and supports knowledge selection from both modalities. { The MMConv dataset contains $5,106$ conversations between users and agents spanning five domains: \emph{Food}, \emph{Hotel}, \emph{Nightlife}, \emph{Shopping mall}, and \emph{Sightseeing}.
+Thereinto, the number of single-modality and multi-modality (\emph{i.e.,} containing both text and image) dialogues in the MMConv dataset are $751$ and $4,355$, respectively.
+The total number of images in the dataset is $113,953$, while that in dialogues is $10,224$.
+In addition, there are $6,858$ turns involving images, and the average number of images in each dialogue is $2$. } In addition, the knowledge base of MMConv involves $1,771$ knowledge entities, each of which involves a set of attributes and a few images.
 More detailed information about the MMConv dataset is summarized in Table~\ref{dataset}.